 You might want to travel or you may want to dine out every week at a fancy new restaurant.
 It could be that just want to help your children and grandchildren or the chance to sit back and relax without any money worries.

 Then there are one-off costs to think about, like a new car or a deposit on a retirement village.
 And you might need money for any health issues that happen in retirement.

 Okay, how much super will be enough?

 The important thing is to start thinking about all of this early on.
 Don’t wait until you’re 60.
 First, work out how much money you think you’re going to need in retirement.
 Use this to figure out how much superannuation is going to be enough to get you through a happy retirement.

 There are lots of different ways to work out how much super will be enough for you in retirement, and lots of online calculators to help you.

 The Association of Superannuation Funds of Australia’s Retirement Standard, for example, has done some number crunching.
-They estimate that by the age of 65, a single person who wants a ‘comfortable’ lifestyle (with annual living costs of $43,901), would need a lump sum of $545,000 in today’s money.
+They estimate that by the age of 67, a single person who wants a ‘comfortable’ lifestyle will need to account for an annual living cost of $49,462.

 In 20 or 30 years, these numbers will look very different when you take the cost of living into account.
 However, the ‘Standard’ is updated four times a year to factor in the rising price of items like food and utility bills.
 It also looks at people’s changing lifestyle expectations and spending habits.
 Plus the costs of things like health, clothing, travel and household goods.